UK Growing Seasons: Your Complete Vegetable Planting Guide

 | Garlic | 36–40 weeks | October–November | July onwards |

 Planning a productive vegetable garden means knowing exactly what to do in every month of the year.
 The UK growing season is longer than most people realise — with the right crops, you can be sowing, planting, or harvesting in all twelve months.
-This comprehensive guide covers each month in detail, with advice on what to sow indoors, what to sow outdoors, what to plant out, and what to harvest.
+This detailed guide covers each month in detail, with advice on what to sow indoors, what to sow outdoors, what to plant out, and what to harvest.
 Adjust timings by 2–3 weeks if you garden in northern England or Scotland.

 January — Planning and Early Starts